-Knickerbockerglory is a multi-award winning independent production company launched in 2011 by Jonathan Stadlen with the aim of making shows we love, sharing our profits and giving to charity.
-In 2017 we were proud to be voted the best place to work in TV by Broadcast Magazine, and have remained in the top four every year since.
+Knickerbockerglory is a multi-award winning independent production company launched in 2011 by Jonathan Stadlen with the aim of making programmes we love, sharing our profits and giving to charity.
+In 2017 we were proud to be voted the best place to work in TV by Broadcast Magazine, and have remained in the top five every year since.

 Knickerbockerglory was set up as a profit-sharing company, meaning earnings from shows we produce are shared between staff and also equally between freelancers based on length of service that year (whether they are a runner or a director), and every year we donate a percentage of our profits to a different charity chosen by our production teams.
 This year we donated to Petals - who supported our choir master in the months after losing his son, Help The Animals, Key 4 Life - who get ex prisoners into work (including at Knickerbockerglory), as well as Mind , Lupus Research Alliance and Sense - who look after deaf-blind children.

-We have won Best Documentary at the Mind Media Awards for Me and My Mental Illness and the Best Broadcast prize at the Garden Media Guild awards for Great British Gardens: Season by Season with Carol Klein and the Audience Choice Award at the Durbin International Film Festival for Life is Wonderful: Mandela's Unsung Heroes.
+We have won Best Documentary at the Mind Media Awards for Me and My Mental Illness, Best Broadcast prize at the Garden Media Guild awards for Great British Gardens: Season by Season with Carol Klein and the Audience Choice Award at the Durbin International Film Festival for Life is Wonderful: Mandela's Unsung Heroes.

 We love the programmes we make and we love the people we make them with.
 We especially enjoy making shows that challenge prejudices and stereotypes.
 If you’d like to make shows with us, we’d like to hear from you.